nestybox/sysbox-ee/docs/user-guide/kind.md

 That is, Kindbox talks to Docker, Docker talks to Sysbox, and Sysbox creates or destroys the containers.

-The reason the tool is so simple: the Sysbox container runtime creates the containers such that they can run K8s seamlessly inside.
+The reason the tool is so simple is that the Sysbox container runtime creates the containers such that they can run K8s seamlessly inside.
 Thus, Kindbox need only deploy the containers with Docker and run `kubeadm` within them to set them up. **It's that easy**.

 For this same reason, no specialized Docker images are needed for the containers that act as K8s nodes.
 In other words, the K8s node image does not require